-This command turns the limit check for a specific trace on and off.
+Turns the limit check for a specific trace on and off.

 To query the limit check result, use CALCulate<n>:LIMit:FAIL?.

 Note that this command replaces the two commands from previous signal and spectrum analyzers (which are still supported, however):